Uranium Dioxide SDS

 For Firefighting and Other Immediately Dangerous to Health or Life Conditions

-• Alternatively, use a supplied-air respirator with a full-face piece and operated in a pressure-demand or other positive-pressure mode in combination with an auxiliary self-contained breathing apparatus.
+Use any supplied-air respirator with a full facepiece operated in a pressure-demand or other positive-pressure mode or other positive-pressure mode with an auxiliary self-contained breathing apparatus operated in pressure-demand or other positive-pressure mode.

 Conditions for Safe Storage